 EQUITABLE INTEREST DISCLOSURE PURSUANT TO TEXAS PROPERTY CODE SEC.
 5.086: THIS INSTRUMENT REPRESENTS ONLY AN OPTION OR ASSIGNMENT OF AN INTEREST IN REAL PROPERTY.
 IT IS NOT A TRANSFER OF TITLE.
 ASSIGNOR DOES NOT HAVE LEGAL TITLE TO THE PROPERTY.
 CONSULT AN ATTORNEY PRIOR TO EXECUTION IF YOU DO NOT UNDERSTAND THIS DISCLOSURE.

-A buyer of an earnest money contract should want the assignment instrument to be recorded in the real property records.
+A buyer of an earnest money contract should want the assignment instrument to be recorded in the real property records of the county where the property is located.
 Why?
 As insurance that the contract will not later be sold by an unscrupulous seller to someone else.
 So the equitable interest disclosure would probably best be inserted just beneath the notice of confidentiality rights that is required by Texas county clerks to be present on filed documents:

 NOTICE OF CONFIDENTIALITY RIGHTS: IF YOU ARE A NATURAL PERSON, YOU MAY REMOVE OR STRIKE ANY OR ALL OF THE FOLLOWING INFORMATION FROM ANY INSTRUMENT THAT TRANSFERS AN INTEREST IN REAL PROPERTY BEFORE IT IS FILED FOR RECORD IN THE PUBLIC RECORDS: YOUR SOCIAL SECURITY NUMBER OR YOUR DRIVER’S LICENSE NUMBER.